 \section{What is Research?}

-Research is a logical and systematic search for new and useful information on a particular topic.
+{\emph{Research}} is a logical and systematic search for new and useful information on a particular topic.
+In the well-known nursery rhyme 5pt {\emph{Twinkle Twinkle Little Star }}

+2pt {\emph{How I Wonder What You Are}} 5pt the use of the words {\emph{how}} and {\emph{what}} essentially summarizes what research is.
 It is an investigation of finding solutions to scientific and social problems through objective and systematic analysis.
 It is a search for knowledge, that is, a discovery of hidden truths.
 Here knowledge means information about matters.
 The information might be collected from different sources like experience, human beings, books, journals, nature, etc. A research can lead to new contributions to the existing knowledge.
 Only through research is it possible to make progress in a field.
-Research is done with the help of study, experiment, observation, analysis, comparison and reasoning.
+Research is indeed civilization and determines the economic, social and political development of a nation.
+The results of scientific research very often force a change in the philosophical view of problems which extend far beyond the restricted domain of science itself.
+10pt Research is not confined to science and technology only.
+There are vast areas of research in other disciplines such as languages, literature, history and sociology.
+Whatever might be the subject, research has to be an active, diligent and systematic process of inquiry in order to discover, interpret or revise facts, events, behaviours and theories.
+Applying the outcome of research for the refinement of knowledge in other subjects, or in enhancing the quality of human life also becomes a kind of research and development.
+10pt Research is done with the help of study, experiment, observation, analysis, comparison and reasoning.